Another year is coming to a close, which means you’re probably mulling over next year’s marketing budget—how much should you spend on marketing?

 - Unforeseen changes in the marketplace: Your team should quickly respond to these shifts.
 Say your competitor lowers their prices.
 You’ll either need to decrease your prices as well or shift your marketing messages and channels to stay competitive.

-By meticulously planning out and prioritizing your marketing strategies, you can then put together an effective and goal-oriented budget.
+By meticulously planning and prioritizing your marketing strategies, you can create an effective and goal-oriented budget.

 Marketing Budget per Company Size/Annual Revenue

-As a general rule of thumb, companies should allocate between five to 15% of their total gross revenue to marketing to maintain their current position in the industry.
+As a general rule of thumb, companies should allocate between 5 and 15% of their total gross revenue to marketing to maintain their current position in the industry.

 One of the first steps in figuring out your marketing budget is looking into your company’s gross or estimated revenue.
 Let’s take a look at marketing budgets for small businesses.

-According to the U.S. Small Business Administration, small businesses, or businesses with revenues under five million, should allocate seven to eight percent of their revenues to marketing.
-This percentage assumes you have a profit margin of 10 to 12%.
+According to the U.S. Small Business Administration, small businesses, or businesses with revenues under five million, should allocate 7 to 8% of their revenues to marketing.
+This percentage assumes you have a net profit margin of 10 to 12%.

-But if you’re a new and small company that’s been running for one to five years, you should allot a higher percentage—about 12 to 20% of your gross revenue.
+But if you’re a new and small company that’s been running for one to five years, you should allow a higher percentage—about 12 to 20% of your gross revenue.

 Once your company has gained solid traction in the industry, you can regroup with your team on possible ways to bring down your marketing budget.
 With better results, you can start spending smarter.
 Of course, don’t sacrifice money to the point that you put your business in jeopardy.

-In their 2019-2020 CMO Spend Survey, Gartner surveyed 342 marketing executives at organizations with $500 million to $20 billion+ in annual revenue.
-Gartner discovered these marketers have spent, on average, 10.5% of their revenue on marketing.
+In their 2022 CMO Spend Survey, Gartner surveyed 405 marketing executives at organizations with more than $1 billion in annual revenue.
+Again, these marketers have spent, on average, 9.5% of their revenue on marketing.
+This is a significant increase from the prior year, which was 6.4%.

-This was a slight dip from the year prior, which was at 11.2%.
-The decrease involves a variety of budgetary challenges due to executive/CEO decisions and changes in the business environment.
+This growth involves a variety of budgetary challenges due to executive/CEO decisions and changes in the business environment.